 - 5G AN marks this AMF as failed and not consider the AMF for selection until explicitly notified.

-- For UE(s) in CONNECTED mode, 5G AN considers failure detection as a trigger to release the NGAP association(s) with the corresponding AMF for the respective UE(s) while maintaining N3 (user plane connectivity) and other UE context information.
+- For UE(s) in CONNECTED mode, 5G AN considers failure detection as a trigger to release the NGAP UE -TNLA binding(s) with the corresponding AMF for the respective UE(s) while maintaining N3 (user plane connectivity) and other UE context information.
 For subsequent N2 message, the 5G AN should select a different AMF (as in clause 6.3.5) from the same AMF set when the subsequent N2 message needs to be sent for the UE(s).
 If no other AMF from the AMF set is available, then it can select an AMF from the same AMF Region as in clause 6.3.5.

 - For UE(s) in IDLE mode, when it subsequently returns from IDLE mode and the 5G AN receives an initial NAS message with a S-TMSI or GUAMI pointing to an AMF that is marked failed, the 5G AN should select a different AMF from the same AMF set and forward the initial NAS message.
 If no other AMF from the AMF set is available, then it can select an AMF from the same AMF Region as in clause 6.3.5.